pocket-playlab/pocket-playlab.github.io/_posts/2015-05-06-[POSTMORTEM]-production-dowtime-deploys-nginx-proxy.markdown

 `upstream` requiring one argument, the reloading of the configuration was failing, and thus all services running on that server were unreachable.
-We are using a fork of jwilder/nginx-proxy, so if you don't set your VIRTUAL_ENV variable for one of your containers exposing a port, you might run into the same issue.
+We are using a [fork][2] of [jwilder/nginx-proxy][3], so if you don't set your VIRTUAL_ENV variable for one of your containers exposing a port, you might run into the same issue.
 Just set a dummy variable if need be.

 ### How to avoid that situation :
 +  Always set required environment variables before running a container